 The time blocking technique can become an excellent ally for time management.
 By planning each hour of your day in advance, you can make time for all your priorities.

-The method can get even more efficient when paired with a well-structured calendar with essential features for proper time blocking.
+The method can get even more efficient when paired with a well-structured time blocking calendar with essential features for proper time blocking.
 A functional task list combined with some organization tools and useful integrations can make a huge difference in your daily planning.

 Akiflow is the go-to choice when it comes to time blocking.
 Start your free trial today and turn yourself into a pro time and task manager.